justyntyrrell/Car_Auction_Price_Prediction/index.md

 * Car makes could be considered ordinal however and therefore label encoded.
 This would take additional work.
 Ex.
 Ferrari and McLaren labeled as 10, Honda and Ford labeled as 1
 * Target encoding tested but OHE provided better results.
 * Model trained, 5-fold cross validation and MAE used to test performance.
 (CV used due to small dataset is less susceptible to outliers however introduces some data leakage)
-* Learning curves plotted to check over and underfitting
+* Learning curves plotted to check over and underfitting.
 * Hyperparameter tuning with RandomizedSearchCV and Bayesian optimization

 ![IMG](webdemo/XGB_learningcurve.png) ![IMG](webdemo/rfr_learningcurve.png)
 |:--:|
 | *Test Scores: 6911, 7319* |

-* XGBoost and Random forest models have similar validation scores but XGBoost was chosen because it had the lower test MAE
+* XGBoost and Random forest models have similar validation scores but XGBoost was chosen because it had the lower test MAE.
-* Both the XGBoost and Random forest models are technically overfitting the data.
-This is seen by the very low training score and much higher validation scores.
+* Both the XGBoost and Random forest models are technically overfitting (high variance) the data.
+This is seen by the low training score and much higher validation scores.
 This means the models are not generalizing well.
 However, they still provide a lower validation MAE.
 * The downward trend of the validation scores for the XGBoost and RF models also indicate that both models would benefit from more training examples.

 ![IMG](webdemo/rr_learningcurve.png) ![IMG](webdemo/lasso_learningcurve.png)